matsimitsu/matsimitsu.com-legacy/source/trips/japan-2018/disneysea.html.md

 image: https://d3khpbv2gxh34v.cloudfront.net/p/japan-2018/disneysea/5bebed642a86927dd44232d5.jpg
 trip: japan-2018
 locations:
-- title: Tokyo DisneySea, 1-13 Maihama, Urayasu, Chiba Prefecture, Japan
+- title: Tokyo DisneySea, Chiba Prefecture, Japan
   lat: 35.6267108
   lng: 139.88507789999994
 ---

 The alarm went at 07:00 this morning to leave time for a quick breakfast before heading to Tokyo DisneySea, to maximize the day there.
 The weather wasn't supposed to be that good, hopefully that will keep the crowds out.

+[location: Tokyo DisneySea, Chiba Prefecture, Japan]

 ![5bebe85e2a86927dd442329a](https://d3khpbv2gxh34v.cloudfront.net/p/japan-2018/disneysea/5bebe8642a86927dd442329b.jpg "1.698")